Mason Jar Trifles with Berry Swirl Ice Cream & Vegan Lemon Cake

 • 2 cups berries

-• 1/2 recipe gluten free vegan lemon cake, above, cubed (save the rest for tea, dessert, or snacking!)
+• 1/2 recipe vegan lemon cake, above (save the rest for tea, dessert, or snacking!)

 Instructions

 • Preheat your oven to 350F.
-Lightly oil and flour an 8 x 8 or 9 x 9 square baking pan.
-Zest and then juice the lemons; you should have about 1/3 cup juice and a couple tablespoons zest.
+Lighly oil and line an 8 x 8 or 9 x 9 square baking pan with parchment paper.

 • To make the trifles, transfer the ice cream to a mixing bowl.
 Add a tablespoon or two of non-dairy milk and use a spatula to stir the ice cream until it has a swirled, soft, almost "whipped" texture.
-Place a small handful berries at the bottom of each mason jar, then top with a layer of cubed lemon cake and a layer (about 1/4 cup) ice cream.
-Repeat, then repeat with all remaining mason jars, finishing with a generous scoop of ice cream on top.
-Serve quickly!
+Place a small handful berries at the bottom of each mason jar, then top with a layer of cubed lemon cake and a layer (about 1/4 cup/60ml) ice cream.
+Repeat, then repeat with all remaining mason jars.
+Finish each jar with a generous scoop of ice cream on top.
+Serve immediately.

 Notes